AleksandrRogov/DynamicsWebApi/README.md

 To set Search API version use: `new DynamicsWebApi({ searchApi: { version: "2.0" }})`.

 Search, Suggest and Autocomplete requests have a common property `query`.
 This is the main property that configures a relevance search request.

+All functions can also be called with a single parameter `term` which is of type `string`.

 Examples below follow Microsoft official documenation.